Mangorei Power Station: Expansion

 Filling of the lake began in November 1914.
 From the dam the water was taken to a forebay, from where it entered the powerhouse, and the reticulation pipes of the town.
-This new diversion which cost approximately £4,000, captured not only water from the Waiwhakaiho but also all of the flow of Mangamahoe.
+This new diversion which cost approximately £4,000, captured not only water from the Waiwhakaiho but also all of the flow of the Mangamahoe Stream.

 As a result of the increased flow the total output of the power station increased to 750 kW.

 The new intake proved difficult to maintain as it frequently became blocked with large stones, gravel and branches which then had to be manually removed.
 As a result, improvements were made to its design which were completed on 16 January 1916.

 At the same time as efforts were being made to increase the supply of water two 250 kW generators ordered from Turnbull and Jones entered service in 1912 and 1913.
 In 1914 the original two 45 kW generators were replaced by a new 250 kW generator.

 In 1915 the council converted the transmission and distribution voltage on its system to 6.6 kV single-phase, which was upgraded in 1921 to three-phase.